-UM-wide minor: a minor consisting over several courses offered by the faculties of the UM which are open for (almost) all Bachelor's students to follow.
+UM-wide minor: a coherent set of courses offered by the faculties of the UM which are open for (almost) all Bachelor's students to follow.

 University of Applied Sciences (UoAS): a recognised higher education institute with profession-focused study programmes.
 At these institutes, students learn how to apply their theoretical knowledge in practice.